axeljeremy7/axeljeremy7/README.md

 - 🌱 I’m currently using React, React Native and Symfony.
 - 👯 I’m looking to collaborate on open sources projects.
 - 🤔 I’m interested in Machine Learning, Web and Mobile development.
-- 💬 Ask me about ...
+- 💬 Ask me about soccer.
 - 📫 How to reach me: https://axeljeremy7.github.io/
-- ⚡ Fun fact: Like philosophy
+- ⚡ Fun fact: Like philosophy and soccer.

 ## Skills
 * ⚛ React